Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ### Parameter Types

 The parameter type defines the way to process the parameter provided.
-For example a user might provide a unix timestamp but your api-url actually needs a timestamp string such as "2021-18-03".
+For example a user might provide a unix-timestamp but your API URL actually needs a timestamp string such as "2021-18-03".

 In such a case one would enter `timestamp => from_timestamp yyyy-MM-dd`.
 This command first converts the provided uint256 to a normal timestamp and afterwards to a timestamp with the format `yyyy-MM-dd`.